Stanley Miller: Life and career

 After a year of fruitless work with Teller, and the prospect of Teller's leaving Chicago to work on the hydrogen bomb, Urey approached Miller in September 1952 with a fresh research project.
 Urey was not immediately enthusiastic about Miller's interest in pre-biotic synthesis: no successful work had been done.
 Urey suggested that Miller work on thallium in meteorites.
 With persistence, Miller persuaded Urey to experiment with electric discharges in gases.

-The experiments found evidence for the production of amino acids in the reaction vessel.
+The experiments produced amino acids, the building blocks of life, in the reaction vessel.
 Urey or Miller was afraid that specks of fly excrement might be the source of the amino acids (or was so chided by classmates).
 Excrement was not the source; the result was a demonstration that "organic" chemical compounds could be produced by purely inorganic processes.
 Miller earned a doctorate in 1954, and a long-lasting reputation.
 From spectroscopic observations of stars, it is now well known that complex organic compounds form from the gases of carbon-rich stars.
 The fundamental issue, the connection between "pre-biotic organic" compounds and the origin of life, has remained.

 After completing a doctorate, Miller was a F. B. Jewett Fellow at the California Institute of Technology in 1954 and 1955.
 There, he worked on the mechanism involved in the synthesis of amino and hydroxycarboxylic acids.
 He then joined the Department of Biochemistry at the College of Physicians and Surgeons at Columbia University, where he worked for the next five years.
 When the new University of California at San Diego was established, he became the first assistant professor of the Department of Chemistry in 1960, and an associate professor in 1962, and then a full Professor in 1968.